 The practice of adding fluoride to drinking water has been banned in most European countries, but here in the United States it is still widely accepted, with government agencies and industrial producers stubbornly clinging to the notion that exposing the entire population to this chemical, without their consent, is wise and just.
 We strongly disagree.

 If you live in an area where fluoride isn't added to your water supply, consider yourself lucky.
-If not, you might want to think about getting your family a good quality
+If not, you might want to think about getting your family a good quality water filter.

 - Doug